iWriteGigs

 D In the Cold War system of power, both countries tried to balance their power, whereas in the post–Cold War system, there was a distribution of power among many countries.

-E In the Cold War system of power, there was hegemony, whereas in the post–Cold War system, countries tried to balance their power.
+E In the Cold War system of power, both countries emphasized a zero-sum game, whereas in the post–Cold War, there was hegemony.

 Question #20